JuliaArbTypes/ArbFloats.jl/README.md

 #### Rough Spots

 This package does whatever it may through the Arb C library.
 On rare occasion,
-this may give a result which makes sense within Arb yet runs counter-intuitive
+this may give a result which makes Arb sense yet appears counter-intuitive here.
-to the general practices we strive to evince.
-These things are remedyable with
-some extra work and checking.
-This package has made itself around such things.
+One example is Arb's ability to work with and to return projective infinity (±Inf).
+This package now does now provide a means of working with Arb's complex intervals.

+Arb is happiest, and performs most admirably using intervals where the radius is
+a very small portion of the working precision.
+Ideally, the radius is kept within
+8*eps(midpoint).
+And this works a heuristic; it lets us know when to consider
+increasing the working precision, if that is practicable.

 When the radius is rather large relative to the midpoint (midpoint_radius(2.0, 1.0),
-the string that Arb passes back ("[+/- 3.01]") does not mean  (-3.01) ..
+the string that you see looks like ("[+/- 3.01]").
+That is not  (-3.01) ..
 (3.01),
-as seen by taking the bounds ( 0.999999998, 3.000000002 ) or using showall,
-(2 ± 1.0000000018626451).
+as seen using showall (2 ± 1.0000000018626451).
+And when the underlying interval
+is not well-resolvable as a floating point quantity, you may be shown _1e+_ or _4e+_.
+This are known issues, and will become gone.